EvanBarbur/COP3003Project/README.md

 JavaDoc

-Diagrams
+## Diagrams
 Such as a class diagram.
 The markdown is ![Alt text](relative/path/to/img.png) For example, this image 9919.png is saved to the docs folder in my repository and the markdown is ![Sample Image](docs/9919.png)
 Sample Image

-Getting Started
+## Getting Started
 Instructions to get a copy of the project up and running on someone's local machine for development and testing purposes.
 Note for real project: You want to be able to share your project and enable collaboration.
 Note for school project: You want a potential client or hirer to be able to run your program.

-Built With
+## Built With
-IDE used
-Other software used
-Resources used

-Note for school project: Every section is an opportunity to make an impression.
-You could briefly add what you know about the IDE and describe your development skills.
+Visual Studios 2019

 Contributing
-This section is more important for real projects but is good to include in school projects.
-One of the main purposes of GitHub and similar services is to provide a means for project collaboration.
-Tell someone how they can contribute to this project.
+Feel free to make you own simply game and add it to the existing menu!

-Author
+## Author
-Your name
+Evan Barbur

-License
+## License
 Public repositories on GitHub are often used to share open source software.
 For your repository to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software. https://help.github.com/articles/licensing-a-repository/
 You have the option to choose a license when you first create your repository.
 If you need to create a license for an existing repository...